SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 `s/RegExp/ReplaceString` will search for some regular expression pattern RegExp, with something else, which is "Replace".
 This command will just replace the first occurance of the regexp.

 `s/RegExp/Replace/g` will search for and replace **all** occurances of the regexp.

+**printf:** Exact same as printf in C, only in shell, just without the parantheses, same formattin, etc. Just of laughs.

 ## Examples.